 Let's start at the beginning…

-For people who live near the North or South Poles, they will often be in for a treat, witnessing beautiful light shows in the night sky that presents a wonderful opportunity for astrophotography.
+People who live far North or South near the North or South Poles, they will often be in for a treat, witnessing beautiful light shows in the night sky that presents a wonderful opportunity for astrophotography.

 The lights near the North Pole or the Northern Lights are called Aurora Borealis and the lights near the South Pole or the Southern Lights are called Aurora Australis or in general, referred to as Polar lights.